zugebot/LegacyEditor/docs/lce_Decompressed_Chunks.md

 ## 2.1 Sections' Size `[0x1a..0x1b]`
 - The first two bytes of the section header as a `(short/int16_t)` represent the chunk's sections' size (not in bytes)
-- The sections' size in bytes is obtained by multiplying the read value by 0x100 (256)
+- The sections' size in bytes is obtained by multiplying the parseLayer value by 0x100 (256)
 ## 2.2 Section Jump Table `[0x1c...0x3b]`
 - The following is an array of 16 `short/int16_t` values that represent the sections' jump table
 - The section table is used to jump a certain section